KoBeWi/Godot-Input-Remap/README.md

 - use ResourceSaver to save it to a file and ResourceLoader to load it later
 - after loading, you can replace your InputMap by using `apply_remap()`

 The remap works well with [my Action Icon asset](https://github.com/KoBeWi/Godot-Action-Icon), because it allows to easily display the assigned keys.
+If you want to display the controls yourself, you can use `get_action_key()` and `get_action_button()` to get relevant input events.

 ### Notes